cthit/2d-platform-game-it/README.md

 Target = Player
 ```

+In the tile mode.
+Instead of "blocksize", you define how many tiles should be visible height- and width wise.

+This is done using the attributes X-span and Y-span.

+The X and Y values are used to offset the tiling grid.

 ##### Pre-Existing Levels

 There are a number of levels already in the game so to avoid unintentional index-clashes, here's a list of the currently existing levels by index, note that indexes <= 0 are used for non game-level levels such as menu screens.